tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * There are two types of models in Keras.

-  * The `Sequential` model is a linear stack of layers, where data flows from one layer to the next as we saw in the TensorFlow playground.
+  * The `Sequential` model is a linear stack of layers, where data flows from one layer to the next, as we saw in the TensorFlow Playground.

-  * The functional `Model` class, allows the creation of sophisticated and more customizable models.
+  * The functional `Model` class allows the creation of sophisticated and more customizable models.

 * The `Sequential` model is going to be used in this class.

 * The `Dense` class is used to add layers to the neural network.

-Explain to students that we will start coding a neural network with a single neuron, to solve a binary classification problem similar to the example presented in the TensorFlow playground demo.
+Tell students that we will start coding a neural network with a single neuron to solve a binary classification problem similar to the example presented in the TensorFlow Playground demo.

 * A dummy dataset is created for this demo using the `make_blobs` function from `sklearn`.